ozeliurs/SDN-Security/papers/Anatomy of a DDoS Attack: From Host Infection to Service Denial.md

 ```

 By accessing `http://<WEBSERVER_IP>/uploads/exploit.php?cmd=ls`, we see that the command `ls` is executed on the server and the output is displayed in the browser.

+### Mitication

+To mitigate such vulnerabilities, it is essential to keep web applications up to date, apply security patches promptly, and conduct regular security audits to identify and address potential vulnerabilities.

+In this case to patch the web application, we can check the file type and allow only specific file types to be uploaded.
+Additionally, we can verify that the size of the uploaded file does not exceed a certain limit.
+And finally sanitize the filename to prevent directory traversal attacks.

+The patched web application is available on [*GitHub*](https://raw.githubusercontent.com/ozeliurs/SDN-Security/main/papers/.project-files/ddos-attack/patched-webserver.html).

 # Launching the Attack